-Elixir Life Science AAI is considered a reference implementation from a VP perspective by providing a deployed AAI infrastructure along with recommendations for integration from the access and control component.
-Table 10: Applied standards list more material and resources on the AAI infrastructure.
+Elixir Life Science AAI is considered a reference implementation from a VP perspective by providing a deployed AAI infrastructure along with recommendations for

 4.8.
 Pseudonymisation

 The platform-wide pseudonymization function facilitates the generation and management of patient pseudonyms.
 Patient pseudonyms are part of the common data elements (CDEs).
 The idea is, that RD registries receive a unique identifier for a patient, only known to the RD registry itself and constructed in a way, that the identifier itself does not reveal any personal information about the patient.